 At Ruislip High School, high quality teaching adapted for individual students is the first step in responding to students who have, or may have, SEND.
 The school believes, in line with the SEND Code of Practice 2015, that additional intervention and support cannot compensate for a lack of good quality teaching.
 The majority of students at Ruislip High School can make progress through such teaching.
-We regularly and carefully review the quality of teaching of all students including those at risk of underachievement; this includes reviewing teachers' understanding of strategies to identify and support vulnerable students and their knowledge of the special educational needs they most frequently encounter.
-Therefore, it is our aim that all work within the classroom is pitched within the appropriate level so that all students are able to access the curriculum according to any individual need.
-We know that the benefit of this type of adaptation is that all students can access a lesson and learn at their level.
+The school regularly and carefully reviews the quality of teaching of all students including those at risk of underachievement; this includes reviewing teachers' understanding of strategies to identify and support vulnerable students and their knowledge of the special educational needs they most frequently encounter.
+Therefore, the aim of the school is to ensure that all work within the classroom is pitched within the appropriate level so that all students are able to access the curriculum according to any individual need.
+Ruislip High School recognises that the benefit of this type of adaptation is that all students can access a lesson and learn at their level.
 Student progress is regularly assessed through formative approaches that happen in the classroom and through summative assessment published in regular progress checks.